zaphodikus/anim_gif_banner/README.md

 * pip install colour

+Unless you have a font to use in mind, you can grab the font I used from [freefontsdownload.com](https://freefontsdownload.net/free-zxspectrumkeyboard-font-146171.htm) ZX-Spectrum Keyboard font .

 # Tweaks
 At various points in the script, you will see a TODO comment which allows customization.